tyr0wl/id-linker-extension/README.md

-# DevOps-TickX-Link
+# Link replace extension

-Render Links in DevOps to TickX Tickets
+replace Id strings with links to the actual items on other websites.

 ## Install